vangav/vos_backend/README/00_expanding_calculate_sum_example.md

 ## expand "calculate sum" to "calculator"

+> 5-10 min: this tutorial explains how to add new features to a service before and after generation

 based on [calculate sum](https://github.com/vangav/vos_calculate_sum), the following steps show how to expand the service to a more generic "calculator service"

 ### generate a new service